A person can only use the title of Master Gardener Volunteer when:

 - Must verify their original certification by giving their local WI Extension agent a copy of their original MG course certificate or a letter from the certifying body in their transfer state stating the date MG training was completed, final exam was passed and required volunteer hours were completed.

-- Must have the local UW-Extension office provide their contact information to the MG Program Office for inclusion in the Online Reporting System and for the CBC.
+- Must have the local Extension office provide their contact information to the MG Program Office for inclusion in the Online Reporting System and for the CBC.

 - Must complete a background check, mandated reporter training, and be enrolled in the Online Reporting System (including checking off on the behavioral agreement and other statements) before starting volunteer activities.

-- Must complete, during the first year they seek WI certification, the minimum number of volunteer hours and 20 hours of continuing education that is approved by UW-Extension.
-This is to better acquaint them with UW-Extension bulletins and gardening conditions in Wisconsin.
+- Must complete, during the first year they seek WI certification, the minimum number of volunteer hours and 20 hours of continuing education that is approved by Extension.
+This is to better acquaint them with Extension bulletins and gardening conditions in Wisconsin.
 Wisconsin MGV recertification guidelines apply once transfer MGVs are certified in Wisconsin.

 - Should review the current online information for the Level 1 Course.